 Both the xz compressed data format and its predecessor lzma-alone have serious design flaws.
 But while lzma-alone is a toy format lacking fundamental features, xz is a complex container format full of contradictions.
 For example, xz tries to appear as a very safe format by offering overkill check sequences like SHA-256 but, at the same time it fails to protect the length fields needed to decompress the data in the first place.
 These defects make xz inadequate for long-term archiving and reduce its value as a general-purpose compressed data format.

 This article analyzes the xz compressed data format, what is to mean the way bits are arranged in xz compressed files and the consequences of such arrangement.
 This article is about formats, not programs.
 In particular this article is not about bugs in any compression tool.
-The fact that the xz reference tool (xz-utils) has had more bugs than bzip2 and lzip combined is mainly a consequence of the complexity and bad design of the xz format.
+The fact that the xz reference tool (xz-utils) has had more bugs than bzip2 and lzip combined is mainly a consequence of the complexity and poor design of the xz format.
 Also the uninformative error messages provided by the xz tool reflect the extreme difficulty of finding out what failed in case of corruption in a xz file.

 One thing that developers usually fail to consider is that the format used for distribution of source code should be chosen carefully because source tarballs are meant to be archived forever as a way to compile and run a given version of some software in the future, for example to decode old data.